 Couscous is a fairly new ingredient in my cooking repertoire.
-Growing up in India, I was not familiar with it and had never had it till I started living in the UK.
+Growing up in India, I wasn’t familiar with it and hadn’t tried it until I started living in the UK.
+It’s now a regular part of my pantry, and I enjoy cooking with it because it’s so versatile.
+What I love most about couscous is that, just like rice, it’s a blank canvas for flavors!

 Jump to: